-- Ranger Authorization: Data Hub maintenance upgrades with RAZ are supported only for Runtime versions 7.2.7+.
+- Ranger Authorization: Data Hub service pack upgrades with RAZ are supported only for Runtime versions 7.2.7+.
 Major/minor version upgrades with RAZ are supported only for Runtime versions 7.2.10-7.2.12 to versions 7.2.14+.

 - Cloudera Operational Database cannot be upgraded through the Data Hub user interface and must be upgraded through the CDP beta CLI.
 For more information see Upgrading Cloudera Operational Database.

 - There is required downtime of the environment during upgrades, so plan the upgrade accordingly.